When comparing Cabo San Lucas vs Cancun, which do you go for?

 You can even try comparing Playa del Carmen vs Cancun here if you are thinking of exploring the Riviera Maya region.

 Make sure to bring some cash with you when you visit these beaches but also don’t have cash or wallets lying around for petty thieves to pick up.
+Try picking up a money belt or equivalent to conceal valuables.

 Cabo San Lucas vs Cancun